 Here is an interesting fact: Playing video games for more than three hours a day can cause extreme shoulder and elbow pain in elite young male baseball players.
-And during the current pandemic, a lot more kids spend way too much time in front of their computer and not at practice.
+And during the pandemic, a lot more kids spent way too much time in front of their computer and not at practice.

 A study among 210 young baseball players (age 9-12 years) who participated in the National Junior Sports Clubs Baseball Festival in 2017 was conducted.
 The national tournament invited 16 teams selected based on the results of the regional qualifying tournaments.
 Every player had to answer a questionnaire before the tournament.

 The results are stunning.
 Among the 210 players polled, 30 percent had shoulder and elbow pain.
 That is a pretty high number for young kids with shoulder and elbow pain.
 Most of the kids play three or more hours of video games.

 And it gets worse than this.
 According to a tv report, some doctors are saying that even a virtual rumble can result in real chronic muscle pains.
 Picture a gamer, tense, immobile and totally focused on the action on the screen.
 In all likelihood the pose is not a comfortable one, though the gamer may not realize it until the game is over.